HUIXIN-TW/Resume/index.md

 <br>
 -->

+-   Delivered effective instruction in Intermediate Accounting, facilitating student understanding and proficiency.

 ### **Facilitator, National Chung Cheng University** `2015.2 - 2016.6`

--   Business Analysis, Accounting, Advanced Accounting, Audit and Statistics.<br>
+-   Assisted in teaching courses such as Business Analysis, Accounting, Advanced Accounting, Audit, and Statistics.

 <!-- For more detail but not show on CV
 Business analysis and Valuation `2016.2 - 2016.6`<br>